redpanda-data/cloud-examples/aws-transit-gateway/README.md

 If any issues arise, verify the route tables, security groups, and Transit Gateway attachment configurations.

+- **Remove Test Instance**
+If you don't need the test EC2 instance, you can destroy by running `terraform destroy -auto-approve`.

 ## Cross Account Access
 If the Redpanda cluster and client applications are hosted in **different AWS accounts**, you can use the provided Terraform code to set up an AWS Transit Gateway and share it with the client account using AWS Resource Access Manager (RAM).